mseminatore/TeslaJS/README.md

 ## login.js

 This sample demonstrates the basic login process which returns the OAuth token required for other API calls.
 The sample writes out a file called **.token** which stores the OAuth token.
-Other samples will use this cached token if present to avoid the need to enter the **username** and **password** and login via the Tesla servers.
+Other samples will use this cached token, if present, to avoid the need to request the **username** and **password** and login redundantly via the Tesla servers.

->If you prefer not to have your OAuth token stored locally do not run this sample.
+> If you prefer not to have your OAuth token stored locally do not run this sample.
 Instead you may run the samples and provide
->the **username** and **password** each time on the command line.
+> the **username** and **password** each time on the command line.

 Usage: